Gary Brightwell: Cincinnati Bengals

 On November 11, 2024, the Cincinnati Bengals signed Brightwell to their practice squad.
-He signed a reserve/future contract on January 7, 2025.
+He signed a reserve/future contract with the Bengals on January 7, 2025.

-On August 26, 2025, Brightwell was released by the Bengals as part of final roster cuts.
+On August 26, 2025, Brightwell was released by the Bengals as part of final roster cuts and was re-signed to the practice squad the next day.
+He signed a reserve/future contract with Cincinnati on January 5, 2026.

+On August 30, 2026, Brightwell was released by the Bengals as part of final roster cuts.

 Personal life

 Brightwell's father was murdered at a gas station when Brightwell was five months old, his older sister was killed in a car crash when he was a senior in high school and his grandmother who taught him how to play football died just weeks before the NFL draft.